4 years full-time (plus optional placement year)

 You'll study six modules overall: at least two German modules, up to four linguistics modules, up to two electives from another department.

-You'll study two language modules in your final year.
-These are designed to consolidate your critical skills through in-depth research and analysis.
+You'll study one core module designed to consolidate your critical skills through in-depth research and analysis.
 By this stage in your degree, you'll be able to demonstrate oral and written fluency, as well as accurate language use in its social and cultural contexts.
-In each of these modules, you will write a research essay of around 3000 words.

 Language core module (20 credits)